 Put It to The Test

 The process of the degassing and defoaming of liquids can be made visible easily.
-In a glass beaker of freshly-poured tap water, ultrasonication will force the small suspended bubbles (cloudiness) to coalesce and to move up rapidly.
-You can see this effect at the progress image below.
-Please click at the image below to enlarge the pictures.
+In a glass beaker of freshly-poured tap water, ultrasonication will force the small suspended bubbles to coalesce and to move up rapidly.
+You can see this effect in the progress image below.

-Agitated oil contains a high number of suspended bubbles (foam).
-In particular in coolants, this is a problem, as the bubbles promote caviation induced wear in pumps and nozzles.
+Agitated oil contains a high number of suspended bubbles or foam.
+In particular in coolants, this is a problem.
+There, the gas bubbles promote cavitation induced wear in pumps or nozzles.
 The progress image below shows the ultrasonic defoaming effect.
-Click at the image below to enlarge the pictures.

-Even in still water, e.g. after 24 hours, sonication will generate small bubbles in the clear water.
+Sonication will generate small vacuum bubbles in clear, stale water.
 These bubbles fill with dissolved gas, that migrates into the bubbles.
 Consequently the bubbles grow and move up.
 The degassing effect is well visible in any translucent liquid.

 Beyond the Visible Effects

-While the visible determination of the degassing effects is limited in accuracy, gas content measurements, e.g. by neutron radiography, are a more accurate way to tell about ultrasonic degassing efficiency.
+The measurement of the degassing effects by visual inspection is limited in accuracy.
+Gas content measurements are a more accurate way to tell about ultrasonic degassing efficiency.

 Fluids contain a certain amount of dissolved gas.
-The concentration of gas depends on factors, such as temperature, ambient pressure, agitation of the liquid.
+The concentration of gas depends on factors, such as temperature, ambient pressure or agitation of the liquid.
 Under constant conditions, the gas concentration will approach an equilibrium.
 Ultrasonic degassing will change the conditions, because the liquid is exposed to low pressure bubbles and agitation.
-Therefore, ultrasonication will lower the gas concentration in the liquid beneath the former equilibrium level.
+Therefore, ultrasonication will lower the gas concentration in the liquid to below the equilibrium level.

 Degassing before Emulsifying and Dispersing

-Ultrasonic degassing can contribute significantly to the quality of dispersions and emulsions.
+Ultrasonic degassing can improve the quality of dispersions and emulsions.

-Emulsions and dispersions often contain surfactants in order to increase stability.
-The surfactants will inhibit the touching and coalescence or agglomeration of the dispersed material in the liquid phase.
+Often, emulsions and dispersions contain surfactants in order to increase their stability.
+The surfactants will inhibit the contact and coalescence or agglomeration of the dispersed material in the liquid phase.
 For this, the surfactants will form a layer around each particle.
-The same surfactants can also encapsulate gas bubbles that were suspended in the liquid phase.
+The same surfactants can also encapsulate gas bubbles that are suspended in the liquid phase.
 Such stabilized bubbles can prove to be very robust.
-It consumes surfactant, reduces the quality of the emulsion or dispersion, and it can generate erratic readings when measuring the particle size.
+Stabilized bubbles consume surfactant, reduces the quality of the emulsion or dispersion, and can generate erratic readings when measuring the particle size.

-In order to reduce the problem of stabilized gas bubbles, liquids can be simply degassed by sonication.
+In order to reduce the problem of stabilized gas bubbles, liquids should be degassed by sonication.
 Before adding the disperse phase, such as oil or powder, sonicate the liquid until the number of generated bubbles reduces.
-When mixing other material in, avoid generating new bubbles or a vortex while stirring.
+When mixing in other materials, avoid generating new bubbles or a vortex while stirring.
 This would increase the gas content quickly.

 Forcing Carbon Dioxide Out

 The effect of degassing is being used in the leak-testing of cans and bottles containing carbonated drinks, such as cola, soda or beer.
-Please click here to get more information.
+Please click here to get more information about bottle leak testing.

 Ultrasonic Degassing in Brief

-The ultrasonic degassing of liquids works better if you:
+The ultrasonic degassing of liquids works better when using the following setup.

-- provide a low pressure or vacuum above the liquid surface
+- Provide a low pressure or vacuum above the liquid surface wile sonicating!

-Ultrasonic degassing can be used in batch- or flow mode.
-In the case of a flow operation, a stand-pipe for the discharge of the gas should be installed and a gas pump should be applied.
+Ultrasonic degassing can be used in batch mode or inline.
+In the case of an inline operation, a stand-pipe for the discharge of the gas should be installed and a gas pump should be applied.